kyverno/policy-reporter/manifest/README.md

 # Installation Manifests for Policy Reporter

 You can use this manifests to install Policy Reporter without additional tools like Helm or Kustomize.
-The manifests are structured into three installations.
+The manifests are structured into five installations.

 The installation requires a `policy-reporter` namespace.
 Because the installation includes RBAC resources which requires a serviceAccountName and a namespace configuration.
 The default namespace is `policy-reporter`.
-If this namespace will be created if it does not exist.
+This namespace will be created if it does not exist.

 ## Policy Reporter